Fulton Mackay: Personal life and death

 Mackay was married to Irish actress Sheila Manahan.
+"They were an incredible welcoming, inclusive couple", recalled actor Brian Cox in 2022.
+"They were like my real family, my surrogate parents in many ways."

 In 1984, Mackay was awarded an OBE.
 He greatly enjoyed oil painting.

 Mackay died from stomach cancer on 6 June 1987, at the age of 64.
 He was buried at East Sheen Cemetery in southwest London.
 His widow, Sheila, died in 1988 and was buried with her husband.